Parts Of A Website: A Cheat Sheet For Non-Techies

 Landing Page

-The primary goal of a landing page is getting the visitor to take an action (i.e. download a report, sign up for an email list, make a purchase, etc) and maximize conversions.
-You want the content on a landing page to be as laser-focused as possible.
+The main goal of a landing page is to get the visitor to take a specific action—like downloading a report, signing up for an email list, or making a purchase.
+To maximize conversions, the content on a landing page is laser-focused, guiding visitors toward that single objective.

 Blog

-So what’s the difference between a blog and a website?
-Not much.
-It basically boils down to how the content is structured and presented.
+So what’s the difference between a blog and a standard website?
+It comes down to how the content is structured and presented:

 Card Design (aka Tile Design or Grid-Based Design)